PerOscarHallberg/frontendtest/CONTRIBUTING.md

  /* map-canvas ---------------------------------------------------------- [END] */
 ```

-`styles.css` includes Media Queries to build up your mobile styles for wider/narrower viewports bassed on the bootstrap3 breakpoints.
-See (http://getbootstrap.com/css/#grid)
+`styles.css` includes Media Queries to build up your mobile styles for wider/narrower viewports bassed on the [bootstrap3 breakpoints](http://getbootstrap.com/css/#grid).

-styles.css is well commented, but if you have any questions, just ask.
+`styles.css` is well commented, but if you have any questions, just ask.

 ## JavaScript